TimCares/MasterThesis/docs/thesis/background/self_supervised_learning.typ

 == Self-Supervised Learning <self_supervised_learning>
 === Motivation
-While we previously identified large Deep Learning models as generally expensive to train, we now focus on the problem of scalability in the context of supervised learning, the most common form of training AI models.
+While we previously identified large deep learning models as generally expensive to train, we now focus on the problem of scalability in the context of supervised learning, the most common form of training AI models.

 Supervised models, while powerful, are not inherently scalable.
 Although their architecture can be